Filed under:

 Brooks in the bus, clutching his seat

-So, what if Brooks had a friend like Andy in his time?
-Yes, that would be awesome, and he might have been saved.
+What if Brooks had a friend like Andy in his time?
+Yes, that would have been awesome and he might have been saved.
 But not everyone gets a friend.
-Most of the time all we have is just ourselves.
+Most of the time we are totally alone.
 Andy saved himself without anyone’s help.
-So what might have Brooks lacked?
+So, what might Brooks have lacked?
 A banking degree to help the prison officers to do tax-returns and gain their trust?
 A prison cell at the end of the lane that luckily connects to the waste pipeline, rather than another cell with another prisoner?

-I think even if fate hadn’t allowed Andy to escape, and if he had to spend all the years he was sentenced, i.e. 40 years, he would have still thrived.
+I sometimes think even if fate hadn’t allowed Andy to escape, even if he had to spend all the years he was sentenced, i.e. 40 years, he would have still thrived.
 That’s how he was from inside.

 So how can Brooks be this strong?
 Even Red wasn’t this strong.
 If he wasn’t given a purpose by Andy, he would have decided not to stay too.

-There’s a famous book, Man’s Search For Meaning, by the psychiatrist Dr. Victor Frankl who was forced into the Auschwitz Concentration Camp during the Second World War by Nazis.
-In his book, he talked about hope and purpose and dreams.
-He proposed to his friend to share one amusing dream everyday.
+There’s a famous book, Man’s Search For Meaning, by the psychiatrist Dr. Victor Frankl who was forced into the Auschwitz Concentration Camp by Nazis during the Second World War.
+In his book he talked about hope and purpose and dreams.
+He proposed to his friends to share one amusing dream everyday.
 About what could happen after their liberation?
 Whom would they go to?
-Some people had no answer, no one to wait for them outside.
+Some people had no answer.
+Some had no one waiting for them outside.
+Their families were all dead.
 But some men thought of being at the party in the future and losing themselves and asking the waiter to ladle the soup from below.
-He writes that having an ability to see things in a humorous light is some kind of art of living when there is nothing else to live for.
+Frankl writes that this ability to still see things in a humorous light in a brilliantly hopeless and bleak situation is some kind of art of living.
 So, in a way, we have to fantasize, we have to dream, or should I say, practice to amuse ourselves with idiosyncrasies.

-Rita Hayworth and The Shawshank Redemption by Stephen King
+Screenshot of the book Rita Hayworth and The Shawshank Redemption by Stephen King (from archive.org)

-And fate didn’t grant him the hope within and what he had was only taken with the passing of each day.
-Well the truth is he wasn’t written to be saved.
-Life I said already, it’s a story.
+And fate didn’t grant him the hope within, and what he had was only taken with the passing of each day.
+Well, the truth is he wasn’t written to be saved.
+Like I said already, it’s a story.
 In fact the letter scene from the movie wasn’t even in the book written by Stephen King.
-It was Frank Darabont, the director and screenwriter, who expanded the story of this a few times mentioned character from the book.
+It was Frank Darabont, the director and screenwriter, who expanded the story of this two-times-mentioned-character from the book.
 But this story has touched me.
-A story of a man wearing his best clothes for his suicide, so that to die with a little dignity, which is all he owns in the world.
-So, I am not going to stop by saying the writer didn’t even think this much about Brooks.
-What if we take Brooks’ story as a description of a real human experience somewhere or a metaphor, what are to take from this?
+A story of a man wearing his best clothes for his suicide, so that to die with a little dignity, which is all what remains of his in the world.
+I don’t want to stop by saying the writer didn’t even think this much about Brooks.
+I want to know if he could have been saved.
+What if we take Brooks’ story as a description of a real human experience somewhere, or a metaphor, what are to take from this?
 That it’s really a sad story of a man who cannot be saved?

 Saving Brooks

-So what things should be corrected then?
+So, what things should be corrected then?
 Well, the things that are very easy to say.
 That he shouldn’t have been hopeless, he should have had imagination.
-He should have dreamt, and he should have had courage.
+He should have dreamt, he should have had courage.
 He shouldn’t have given up.
 He should’ve waited.

-So imagine Brooks living and contacting Andy and Red, and embracing them and being happy at the end.
+So imagine Brooks living and contacting Andy and Red, and embracing them and being happy at the end in Zihuatanejo.
 It already feels like we are stretching too far and unnatural.
-And this thought experiment requires some complications.
+And this thought experiment requires several complications.
 So yeah, not applicable.

 Franz Kafka